 The Cape Access programme

-The Western Cape Government’s Cape Access programme makes information and communication technology available and accessible to rural and underprivileged communities in the Western Cape.
+With the Cape Access programme, the Western Cape Government makes information and communication technology available and accessible to rural and underprivileged communities in the Western Cape.

-- access to jobs, business and research information
+- access to jobs, business and research information, and

 - accredited computer training.